Kulhar: Revival efforts by Indian Railways and criticism

-In 2004, the Indian Railways (then under the leadership of minister Laloo Prasad Yadav) attempted to revive the use of kulhars for tea and other beverages sold at railway stations and aboard trains.
+In 2004, Indian Railways (then under the leadership of minister Laloo Prasad Yadav) attempted to revive the use of kulhars for tea and other beverages sold at railway stations and aboard trains.
 It was argued that this was more hygienic than plastic, and also more environmentally friendly because kulhars are made exclusively from clay.
-It was also assumed that, since kulhars are manufactured by small operations, this would assist in boosting rural employment.
+It was also assumed that, since kulhars are manufactured by small businesses, this would assist in boosting rural employment.

-Critics countered that the railways would need to dispense about 1.8 billion kulhars a year, which would mean heavy fuel consumption in the kilns with associated pollution.
-Kulhars were claimed to take up to a decade to degrade, however the discovery of thousands of years old shards from Indus Valley ruins was used as evidence to challenge that assertion and that they are environmentally superior.
-Fears were also expressed that a kulhar revival might result in topsoil depletion at the rate of 100 acre per state per day and that the economic gains to rural artisans would be minimal.
+Critics countered that the railways would need to dispose of about 1.8 billion kulhars a year, which would mean heavy fuel consumption in the kilns with associated pollution.
+Kulhars were claimed to take up to a decade to degrade; however, the discovery of thousands-of-years-old shards from Indus Valley ruins was used as evidence to challenge both that assertion and the one that they are environmentally superior.
+Fears were also expressed that a kulhar revival might result in topsoil depletion at the rate of 100 acre per state per day, and that the economic gains to rural artisans would be minimal.